MartinLwx/CS61A-Fall-2021-UCB/README.md

 - [x] [Project03.
 Ants](./Projects/ants)
 - [x] [Project04.
 Scheme Interpreter(INCOMPLETE)](./Projects/scheme)

+## Highlights

+---

+-   High order functions 👍
+-   Recursion 👍 *I really like this one*
+-   Scheme language 👍 *This is brand new knowledge for me*
+-   BNF 👍
+-   Abstraction 👍 The most import concept in CS in my opinion.

 ## Looking for answers for other cs-courses ?

 :hugs: Welcome to check my repo [cs-courses](https://github.com/MartinLwx/cs-courses).